dmrolfs/springline-rs/README.md

 3) resume Flink job with the Savepoint and adjusted parallelism.

-This process is time consuming and can take many minutes — all the while records keep buffering at the input.
+This process is time consuming and can take many minutes — all the while records keep buffering at the source.
 Released with version 1.13, Reactive Flink dynamically adjusts parallelism to match the available TaskManagers.
 This helps a lot by substantially reducing by avoiding the need to take a savepoint and resume the pipeline, but Reactive Flink does not help you further.
 You are left to determine when to scale; you need to calculate how much to scale; and, you must execute the